Searching Within Galaxies for the Earliest Signs of Quenching With Spatially Resolved Star Formation Histories in UVCANDELS Galaxies at z< 0.3: Methods

-Figure~\ref{fig:multi_25207} shows UV CANDELS ID 25207 -- a face on spiral with 550 regions above the SNR cutoff.
-The image in F160W shows a prominent bulge, but with clear structure in the form of arms.
-The F275W and F435W images show knots of star formation along the arms in the lower part of the image.
-The knots are seen only faintly in F814W, but are not clearly visible in F160W.
-The \sigsfr map shows the bright clumps as having more elevated \sigsfr than the surrounding areas.
-The spiral arms can be seen as elevated \sigsfr though this is subtle owing to the fact that there is only a small difference between the arms and the rest of the disk.
-The arm that arcs up towards the top of the frame is the most clear.
-We see similar elevation in \sigmstar for the bright knots, but the regions in the spiral arms mask the structure seen in \sigsfr.
-The $t_{50}$ map shows younger regions trace the spiral arms, but $A_V$ shows no strong trends.
+Figure~\ref{fig:multi_25207} shows UV CANDELS ID 25207, a face-on spiral with 550 regions above the SNR cutoff.
+In F160W it has a prominent bulge with clear spiral arms.
+F275W and F435W reveal star-forming knots along the lower arms; these knots are faint in F814W and not clearly seen in F160W.
+The \sigsfr map highlights these clumps with elevated \sigsfr relative to their surroundings.
+The spiral arms also show slightly enhanced \sigsfr, most clearly in the arm curving toward the top of the frame.
+We also see elevated \sigmstar in the bright knots, though the arm regions partly obscure the \sigsfr structure.
+The $t_{50}$ map shows younger regions along the arms, while $A_V$ shows no strong trends.

-In general the maps of \sigsfr and \sigmstar best captured features seen in F435W and F275W.
-While some of these features were difficult to detect in the property maps, some were strikingly clear.
-All maps of \sigsfr and \sigmstar were physically consistent with the galaxies even when the regions may have obscured features such as spiral arms.
-The maps of $t_{50}$ and $A_V$ were less consistent, with some showing weak trends like 05386, but in other cases the maps of $t_{50}$ or $A_V$ showed the features of the galaxy more clearly than other properties.
-Although some of our $A_V$ maps are disordered, they are consistent with other studies at higher redshift \citep{Kim2017, Kim2019}.
+Overall, the \sigsfr and \sigmstar maps best reproduce the features seen in F435W and F275W.
+Some features are subtle in the property maps, while others are very clear.
+The \sigsfr and \sigmstar maps are physically consistent with the galaxies, even when region definitions obscure structures such as spiral arms.
+The $t_{50}$ and $A_V$ maps are less consistent: some show only weak trends (as in 05386), whereas in other cases $t_{50}$ or $A_V$ trace galaxy features more clearly than the other properties.
+Although some $A_V$ maps appear disordered, they agree with higher-redshift results \citep{Kim2017, Kim2019}.